After long jail term, gaming gangster faces less violent but still murky Macau

-MACAU (Reuters) - Notorious Macau gangster Wan “Broken Tooth” Kuok-koi emerged from jail on Saturday morning into a very different gambling haven than the one he bullied in the late-1990s.
+MACAU (Reuters) - Wan “Broken Tooth” Kuok-koi will emerge from jail this weekend into a very different Macau gambling haven than the one he bullied in the late-1990s.

-Imprisoned for close to 15 years inside the enclave’s high security prison, the former triad leader was escorted out by two police officers before being whisked into a white Lexus driven by two men dressed in black.
-Wearing trousers and a long-sleeved white shirt, Wan ignored requests for comment from a crowd of more than 50 journalists who had gathered outside.

-Wan’s release comes just after China appointed a new leadership body at a Chinese Communist Party Congress this month where corruption was a dominant theme.
-Beijing has in recent months sent strong signals to Macau authorities to tighten regulation and promote responsible gaming in the world’s casino capital.
+Under new leadership, chosen at a Chinese Communist Party Congress this month where corruption was a dominant theme, Beijing is sending strong signals to Macau authorities to tighten regulation and promote responsible gaming in the world’s casino capital.

-It’s a far cry from more than a decade ago when Wan, who is in his late 50s, and other triad gangsters ran amok during the final days of Portuguese rule of this southern Chinese outcrop.

 The leading junkets make billions of dollars from Macau’s gambling industry, bringing in over 70 percent of total gambling revenue - which has soared to $33.5 billion, five times that of Las Vegas, from just $1.7 billion in Wan’s heyday.
 As the money has rolled in, the junket operators have diversified into movies, property and stockbroking.